vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

 - tier2
 ---

-# Prevent unwanted behaviors in Microsoft Defender for Endpoint with exclusions, indicators, and other techniques
+# Address unwanted behaviors in Microsoft Defender for Endpoint with exclusions, indicators, and other techniques

 The primary function of Defender for Endpoint is to prevent and detect access to malicious processes and files.
 Defender for Endpoint is designed to allow people in your organization to be protected from threats while remaining productive by default security settings and policies.
 Occasionally, unwanted behaviors might occur, such as: